 At the beginning of the 20th century, this city was founded by Germans due to discovering a diamond mine.
 When this resource was exploited, the inhabitants relocated elsewhere to continue searching for diamonds.
-Currently, the town is covered in sand because it is in a desert, but it is open to visitors.
+The town is covered in sand in a desert, but it is open to visitors.

 - Pyramiden, Svalbard

-The island is in the Norwegian archipelago but was sold to the Russians to found coal mining.
-In 1996, the inhabitants began to migrate because the Soviet Union collapsed and a plane crashed in the town.
+The island is in the Norwegian archipelago but was sold to the Russians to find coal mining.
+In 1996, the inhabitants began to migrate because the Soviet Union collapsed and a plane crashed.
 However, in 2016 it had six inhabitants.
 It has an active hotel for adventurous people who want the whole experience.

 - Humberstone and Santa Laura, Chile